 Bottom Line: Employment Identification Numbers

 An Employer Identification Number (EIN) can be a legal requirement for many small businesses, but even it it’s not, we’ve covered a number of good reasons to get an EIN.
-If you need to issue 1099’s you can easily do that with QuickBooks.
-Check out our free QuickBooks Course to learn how easy it is to get your business up and running.
+If you need help with that or other important payroll information, be sure to check out Gusto‘s excellent payroll services.